quavo19/FristCapStone/README.md

-# Personal Portfolio
+# Hackers Conference 2022

-## this is a project i made for my portfolio
+## this is a webpage for a conference

 ## Built With
 - html
 - css
-- figma
+- javascript

 ## Getting Started